jpacg/awesome-stars/README.md

 ## Go

+- [gin](https://github.com/gin-gonic/gin) - Gin is a HTTP web framework written in Go (Golang).
+It features a Martini-like API with much better performance -- up to 40 times faster.
+If you need smashing performance, get yourself some Gin.
+- [pipe](https://github.com/b3log/pipe) - :saxophone: A small and beautiful blogging platform. 小而美的博客平台。
 - [delve](https://github.com/derekparker/delve) - Delve is a debugger for the Go programming language.
 - [echo](https://github.com/labstack/echo) - High performance, minimalist Go web framework
 - [gorm](https://github.com/jinzhu/gorm) - The fantastic ORM library for Golang, aims to be developer friendly